doniandrian/SharIF-Judge/README.md

 Download the latest release from https://github.com/ifunpar/Sharif-Judge/releases

+# Branches, Tags and Releases

+The numbering may be confusing, I apologize.
+However, here are some explanations:

+* Branches, sorted from newest to oldest:
+    - **`Version-1`** this is the **main branch**, since mjnaderi is using this naming for the main branch.
+    - `Version-1.5`, this is an older branch, containing action replay and (supposedly) PHP 8.3 compatibility
+    - `Version-1.1`, this is an even older branch, compatible up to PHP 7.4, but pretty stable
+    - `docs`, documentation branch, similar to mjnaderi's one but maybe with some adjustments
+    - Other branches are undocumented
+* Tags and releases, sorted from newest to oldest
+    - `v1.5.x-ifunpar` release of `Version-1.5` branch
+    - `v1.4.x-ifunpar` release of pre-`Version-1.1` branch.
+Named `1.4` because mjnaderi used that.
+We will no longer use mjnaderi's one.

 ## Features
   * Multiple user roles (admin, head instructor, instructor, student)
   * Sandboxing _(not yet for python)_